stonemjs/docs/src/docs/essentials/incoming-event.md

 ::: tip
 Stone.js provides a dedicated [Cookie documentation page](../cookies), where you’ll find all available methods and usage examples.
-The cookie API is unified across the continuum — frontend and backend behave the same.
+The cookie API is unified across the continuum, frontend and backend behave the same.
 :::

 ### Smart `get()` Lookup Strategy